Back to SoccerHelp Home Page

-Warm Up Pratice Games
+Warm Up Practice Games

 (The following is from a letter sent by Coach Corey.
 It's an excellent way to get players to play these games without complaining.
 These games will really benefit your players)